A Chief Health Officer alert was issued on 27 October 2023 regarding increased community transmission of COVID across Victoria.

 We advise that people continue to follow the standard COVID precautions:

 Bendigo Health has ceased operating COVID vaccination clinics.

-ATAGI has updated its recommendations for a winter (4th) dose of COVID vaccine.
+ATAGI has updated its recommendations for an additional 2023 booster dose of the COVID vaccine if 6 months have passed since the last dose.
 The updated recommendations are:

 Our testing site closed on December 31, 2022.